umbralcalc/umbralcalc/README.md

 **Hello there!** :wave:

 I'm a multidisciplinary simulation builder and data scientist with expertise in stochastic phenomena and Bayesian methodology.
+I also like to [create some human art](https://umbralcalc.github.io/human-art/) 🖌️ every now and then.

 **Here are the other profiles that I maintain:**